 I loathe running.
 Mostly because I look like this when I run.
 I actually threw up after a 5k.
 I wish that said marathon.

 I’ve also been battling depression.
 Some of my challenges relate to how I get overwhelmed with the extras–what I’m “supposed” to be doing.
 Exercise relieves stress for me.
 I knew I needed to get back to it, in some way.
+I knew I needed a Joy Workout.
 But what could I do?

 Alas, I continued to do nothing but “think” about working out. . .
-Until, one day last month. . .
+Until, one day last month when I discovered the Joy Workout. . .

 I downloaded the album and my kids and I had it blaring one day.
 They couldn’t help but dance.
 So, I joined them.
+I found my Joy Workout.
 Soon, we were jumping and moving and, well, I hate to call it exercise because that makes it sound so stiff and boring but, truth is, that’s what it was!
 I found myself working out and I thought to myself, “Hmmm . . .maybe I should just do this regularly?”

 But, I have unreliable knees.
 High impact activities take their toll pretty quickly thanks to years of kickboxing.
 How could I do this dancing and jumping for a longer period of time without killing my joints?